3’02, colour, stereo

 Semi-Normal Pot Roast depicts a weekend-in-the-life of an industrial worker as he leaves work; struggles homeward through a polluted, doomed world; to enjoy an absurdist picnic with his family; and onward to repeat the cycle.

 His job was killing him, his family, and his surroundings.
-But unbeknownst to anyone, as the industries closed and left behind this arse end of the baby boom, coming changes would kill his world.
+But unbeknownst to anyone, coming changes would kill his world as industries closed and left behind this arse end of the baby boom.

 Dada was a reasonable response to living in London, Ontario during the mid-1980s.